 Virtual tours of grounds:

 For some venues, such as Arsenal’s Emirates Stadium, when you buy a ticket, you can see the view from your seat.
-This lets you prepare for what you will see when you arrive, reducing stress and anxiety.
+This lets you prepare for what you will see when they arrive, reducing stress and anxiety.
 West Bromwich Albion provide a video showing the route through the ground to their sensory room.

 Enhancing security and safety: